OpenRTX/openrtx.github.io/md380_mods.md

 ![MD-380 Half way there](_media/md380_mod_after.jpg)

-Lastly, since STM32 ADCs can only measure positive voltages, to be able to capture the full audio signal we need to apply a DC bias to the microphone signal.
+Lastly, since STM32 ADCs can only measure positive voltages, to be able to capture the full audio signal we need **a DC biased microphone signal**.
-We recommend to do so by applying a 200KΩ resistor between a 5V source and the microphone signal path, accessible on one of the pads of the EC151 capacitor we just removed.
+**We are going to take the microphone signal at R158 which is DC biased in the range 0-5V and bridge it to R118 where we want an input range of 0-3.3V.**
-If you don't have a 200KΩ resistor, anything in the range [180-220]KΩ will work.
+We recommend to do so by applying a **50KΩ** resistor between *C161 or C162 or both* and the microphone signal path, accessible on one of the pads of the EC151 capacitor we just removed.
-5V will be sourced from the leftmost hole inside the white silkscreen circle, visible in the pictures.
+If you don't have a **50KΩ** resistor, anything in the range **[40-60]KΩ** will work.

 Here is a picture of the applied modification: